 For many of the children of the Batek people native to the Merapoh area, an official education is something they can only dream of.
 Lacking any basic education and with parents who haven’t been formally educated, by the time the children go to school they are often bullied because they are so far behind.
 You can help to fill this gap and provide the Batek children with enough basic skills to help them make the progression into formal, governmental education.

 Have we inspired you yet?
-Click on any of the names of the trips, or the images to find out more.
 Check out our website to browse the adventures, or just send a message to our eco experts and get a free, personalised itinerary!